A complete data breakdown — traffic, conversions, and revenue

 📅 Content Calendar

 Decisions made at the start of the campaign impact growth rate and ROI.
+These decisions are data-driven and dictated by the campaign budget and desired outcomes.

 Here is the breakdown in numbers: